What should vegans look for in their medication?

 More medications are using vegan ingredients in this day and age, and that’s a wonderful thing!

+All medications which are licensed in the UK are tested on animals before they are deemed safe for humans.
 This kind of testing is often necessary for a product to obtain a license, which sadly means that it’s unavoidable.

 You should keep this in mind when using any medication, as although the ingredients in your medication may be vegan, animal testing is currently a sad fact of life that may affect how you personally view medication as a whole.